 You can’t have a Rolls Royce with Mondeo money no matter what Ford salesman tells you!

-If you start here and before completing the steps above, the chances are you need to redesign your website sooner or later, because the designer didn’t have the full picture.
+If you start here before completing the steps above, the chances are you need to redesign your website sooner or later, because the designer didn’t have the full picture.
 Designers need guidance, not just about the colour but your content, process, objectives, etc. If your objective was “Make a cool design”, that is what they will design.
 You didn’t ask “Make a me cool E-commerce website that does XYZ, can handle 1500 items, has Featured Product section, Product of the Week, online order tracking, online return process, Chat Support, etc., etc.”.
 You just asked for a Cool Design and that is what you got.
 So do yourself a favour, save yourself time, and money, and start from the beginning of the process rather than from the end.

 Once you done all this, you have to document it!
 “What?
 You mean I have to write what I want?”
 I hear you ask.
 Unless you can find a psychic developer, I am afraid you have to document your ideas!
 Remember, evidence shows most psychics are not genuine!

-With your full requirements documented, you can then go out and find a suitable supplier in the knowledge that you have a tight brief they can work with.
+With your full requirements documented, you can then go out to find a suitable supplier in the knowledge that you have a tight brief they can work with.
 If they read your brief they should be able to deliver exactly what you want (barring your budget).